 My initial plan was to have lunch under the canopy of trees and do a little bit of reading before stepping on the floater.
 Before lunch was served, light showers forced me to relocate to the upper restaurant area.
 It wasn’t a bad idea.
 The view from up there is even better.

 When the weather improved, I took a walk around the facility.
-While doing so, I listened to my favorite songs from birds.
-I am learning to identify different species based on the melodies they produce.
+While doing so, I listened to songs produced by birds.
+I am learning to identify different species based on the sounds they make.
 Every birding experience makes me more acquainted with these adorable creatures.

 Finally, I stepped on the deck and ordered some coffee.
 After the delivery of my order, the roofless, engineless vessel was let loose.
 It could only go as far as the length of its docking leash.